luk27official/cryptoshow/README.md

 6. Set up the permissions for the user `2727`, i.e. `sudo chown -R 2727:2727 ./data`
 7. Run Docker

+## Maintenance mode

+To toggle the maintenance mode, create/delete the `./frontend/maintenance/maintenance.flag` file (the file can be empty).

 ## TLDR

 `docker-compose --profile <gpu/cpu> up --build`, `localhost:80/443`